 Other arrangements available

-If a company is too large to grant EMI options, it may still qualify to grant options under an HMRC-approved "company share option plan" (or CSOP).
+If a company is too large to grant EMI options, it may still qualify to grant options under a tax-advantaged Company Share Option Plan (“CSOP”).
 For more information, see our separate Out-Law guide.

-If a company or the employee does not meet the qualifying criteria for either EMIs or CSOPs, it can grant non-tax approved share options which have no eligibility criteria and are very flexible, however will be subject to income tax (and, if appropriate, NICs) on exercise of the share options.
+If a company or the employee does not meet the qualifying criteria for either EMIs or CSOPs, it can grant share options which have no eligibility criteria and are very flexible, but which are not tax-advantaged and are subject to income tax (and, if appropriate, NICs) on exercise of the share options.
 Alternatively, the company may consider other arrangements, for example the Pinsent Masons' ExSOP™, which may offer a more favourable tax treatment than "unapproved" options.

 For companies and employees who meet the qualifying conditions, EMIs are a flexible and tax-favoured share incentive arrangement.